 Visit Yarmouth Castle to support your teaching in a fun and engaging way, and cover multiple topics across the curriculum.

 - KS1 History: Significant historical events, people and places in the locality

 - KS1 English and Drama: To speak clearly, fluently and confidently to different people.
 To listen, understand and respond to others

 - KS2 History: A local history study.
 A study of an aspect or theme in British history that extends pupils' chronological knowledge beyond 1066

 - KS2 Geography: Human geography: types of settlement and land use, identify the manmade defensive features of the site

 - KS3 History: A local history study.
 The development of Church, state and society in Britain 1509–1745.
 Ideas, political power, industry and empire in Britain 1745–1901.
 Challenges for Britain, Europe and the wider world 1901 to the present day

 - KS3 Geography: Understand the key processes in human geography; understand how human and physical processes interact to influence and change landscapes

 Free self-led visits

 Book a free self-led visit, and organise your day to suit your curriculum needs.
 Explore the castle at your own pace, spot the model canon and step inside the rooms to discover the recreation of how they were used in the 16th century.
-Visit the exhibition to learn about about how and why Yarmouth Castle was built and about the many shipwrecks that occurred in the sea overlooked by it: a perfect theme for a creative project back in the classroom.
-Outside, look out over views of the harbour, and imagine how the scene might have looked different in the time of Henry VIII when the castle was first built.Enquire now
+Visit the exhibition to learn about how and why Yarmouth Castle was built and about the many shipwrecks that occurred in the sea overlooked by it: a perfect theme for a creative project back in the classroom.
+Outside, look out over views of the harbour, and imagine how the scene might have looked different in the time of Henry VIII when the castle was first built.Find out more

 Plan Your Trip